BrandonXLF/quest-plus/README.md

 # Waterloo Integrated Schedule Planner

-The **Waterloo Integrated Schedule Planner** (**WISP**) allows you, assuming you are student attending the University of Waterloo, to create and design your class schedule.
+**Waterloo Integrated Schedule Planner** (**WISP**) is a browser extension that allows your to visualize the class schedule in your shopping cart on UW Quest while offering integration with UW Flow.
 It allows you to see how you various courses fit together and alerts you if any conflicts arise.
-The tool uses live data directly from the UW website.

-A live version of WISP is available at <https://www.brandonfowler.me/wisp/>.

 ## Running

 The WISP project is built using Node.js, so make sure it is installed and set up properly.
-With Node.sj installed, run `npm install` and then `npm run dev` to launch the development version of the project.
+With Node.js installed, run `npm install` and then `npm run dev` to launch the development version of the project.
 To make a releasable build, run `npm run build`.